Kartaverse/PT-Data-Nodes-Docs/docs/README.md

 The "ptFocalLength" node allows you to read each of the lenses in the PTGui file.
 This can be used to drive the focal length on a Camera3D node.

 The "ptBatchStitcher" node sends a .pts project file to PTGui Pro for batch stitching via the command line.
 This allows you to embed an external stitching task inside a Fusion node graph.
+This node has been tested on macOS, Windows, and Linux with PTGui Pro v12.

 The "ptCSV" node allows you to extract data from a PTGui file and format it as a CSV (comma separated value) based spreadsheet.